 Option 2: Extension to Kings Plaza

-Under Option 2, the Nostrand Avenue line takes a curve onto Flatbush Avenue – which requires a modification to the existing Flatbush Avenue – Brooklyn College station – and continues toward Kings Plaza, where it meets the 4 train extension.
+Under Option 2, the Nostrand Avenue line takes a curve onto Flatbush Avenue; this curve includes a new lower level platform at Brooklyn College.
+(In this option, the existing platform at Brooklyn College would remain in use for short turns.)
+From Brooklyn College, the line continues toward Kings Plaza, where it meets the 5 train extension.
 As with Option 1, this extension would emerge onto an el after some distance.
-Option 2 contemplates a new storage and maintenance yard south of Kings Plaza in the vicinity of the Flatbush Avenue – Belt Parkway interchange.
+Option 2 contemplates a new storage and maintenance yard south of Kings Plaza near the Flatbush Avenue – Belt Parkway interchange.
 This is significant because, at present, the small Livonia Yard is the only storage yard for numbered-line (IRT) trains in Brooklyn.

 Option 3: Extensions to Sheepshead Bay and Kings Plaza

-As a sanity check, I performed a work destination analysis using OnTheMap for both the Utica Avenue and Nostrand Avenue extensions using the latest available data (2018):
+As a sanity check, I performed a work destination analysis using OnTheMap for both the Utica Avenue and Nostrand Avenue extensions using the latest available data at the time (2018):

 In both maps, downtown Brooklyn and West Midtown stand out; to a lesser extent, Kings Plaza does as well.
 As expected, there’s a healthy concentration of travel to jobs along existing transit (i.e. subway and bus) corridors.
 Interestingly, employment destinations within the Nostrand Avenue corridor are more locally concentrated; I believe Kingsborough Community College explains the strong job concentration in zip code 11235.

-Taken together, the Utica Avenue and Nostrand Avenue subway extensions would close significant gaps in the subway network, form a new rapid transit hub at Kings Plaza, and improve travel for thousands of Brooklynites.
+To conclude, the Utica Avenue and Nostrand Avenue subway extensions would close significant gaps in the subway network, form a new rapid transit hub at Kings Plaza, and improve travel options for thousands of Brooklynites.